-All new referrals to ACT must be submitted using the ACT/ICM Referral Form found on the Metro BH Provider Page and can be submitted via Connect or fax.
-They must include supporting clinical documentation.
-After the clinical review and determination is made, all approved referrals will be routed to the Behavioral Health Navigation (BHN) Team for triage and coordination.
+All new referrals to ACT must be submitted via Connect or fax, using the OHA Universal ACT Referral Form and the ACT Referral Face Sheet found on the Metro BH Provider Page.
+Referrals must include supporting clinical documentation.

+ACT referrals are not clinically reviewed, but will be routed to the Behavioral Health Navigation (BHN) Team for triage and coordination.